 The Yoyo is a sandwich of two sweet breads with apple filling in the middle.
 Because of the two rounded sweet breads, the pastry is said to look similar to a toy yo-yo.

 The outside of the bread is coated with strawberry jam and tiny coconut shavings.
 Alternatively, other bakeries use raspberry jam instead of strawberry, and some use confectioners icing to “glue” the two breads together.

 The pastry itself is soft, but not too sweet — until you hit the apple filling.

 In Mexico City, the Yoyo is actually called Beso, Spanish for kiss, because the two breads are connected.

 The pastry is also often associated with Ojo de Buey, which translates to bull’s eye or ox’s eye.
-Ojo de Buey is shaped as an eyeball with breading outside, and marmalade and coconut shavings inside.
+Ojo de Buey is shaped like an eyeball with breading outside, and marmalade and coconut shavings inside.

-La Estrella is located at 5266 S. 12th Ave. in south Tucson, and 100 S. Avenida Del Convento in the Mercado San Agustin.
+La Estrella is located at 5266 S. 12th Ave. in South Tucson, and 100 S. Avenida Del Convento in the Mercado San Agustin.
 For more information about La Estrella Bakery, visit laestrellabakeryincaz.com.